eyeofparadox/eyeofparadox.github.io/content/posts/2007/07/the-implications-of-the-mind-in-matter-the-prospect-of-oblivion/index.md

 What we know and understand as conscious awareness in the mind is certain to be significantly removed from the most primitive corollary to awareness.

-We can also surmise that the physical source of consciousness, the quality of raw awareness--or as consciousness researchers would say, qualia--must be a subjective property of something we are already familiar with at the atomic, sub-atomic or quantum level.
+We can also surmise that the physical source of consciousness, the quality of raw awareness---or as consciousness researchers would say, qualia---must be a subjective property of something we are already familiar with at the atomic, sub-atomic or quantum level.

 Otherwise, we return to speculating about a new form of matter or energy.